wesley-petit/game-production-pipeline/docs/install-user.md

 # Perforce User guide for Unreal Engine

-In these guide we will install P4V to communicate with your Helix Core server.
+In these guide we will install P4V to use your Helix Core server.

 <p align="center"><img width="60%" src="assets/helix-core/home-page.webp" alt="P4V interface"></p>